ashpursglove/Ashs_OBJ_Viewer/README.md

 ## Roadmap

-If you want to extend it, obvious next sins include:
+May be exended at some point, obvious next sins include:
 - Drag/drop OBJ loading
 - Remember last used folders + settings
 - Export PNG sequence